 When confronting someone about getting help for an alcoholic, it needs to come from a place of care.
 Avoid blaming, harsh criticism, or resentful attitudes.
 Put yourself in their shoes.
 Talk about feelings as if the person was a hurting child.
 Usually, alcohol abuse stems from more profound pain which the person doesn’t want to deal with.
-So there’s a possibility that opening up with questions will inspire them to communicate.
+So there’s a possibility that opening up the discussion with questions will inspire them to communicate their side of things.

 Listen to their side of the story, as well.
 You don’t want to come off as a control freak.
 There is nothing worse to tell an alcoholic than “how to live” or what he or she “should” be doing.
-Try explaining to them the signs you’ve noticed, or why you think it would benefit them to stop drinking.
+Try explaining to them the signs of alcoholism you’ve noticed, why you feel hurt by their drinking, or why you think it would benefit them to stop drinking.
 The best way to offer help for an alcoholic is to let them know you are there for them.

 Have Support Available

 Talking with an alcoholic is an excellent start in the hope that they will seek help.
-Next, it’s helpful to have further support arranged.
+Next, it’s wise to have further support arranged.
 Other forms of assistance can include extended family, friends, caring relatives, therapists, or an interventionist.
-The most people the alcoholic can see are concerned about them, the more likely they will be open to receive the message.
+The more people the alcoholic can see are concerned about them, the more likely they will be open to receiving the message.

-As it’s vital for you to make known the support towards the alcoholic, it’s equally as important to have your own support system.
+As it is vital for you to make known your support towards the alcoholic, it’s equally as important to have your own support system.
 If you have family or friends who understand your struggle, reach out to them.
 Surround yourself with people who can be there for you.
 With all the ups and downs that come with trying to get help for an alcoholic, you don’t want to be left feeling alone.
 The more support you have, the stronger you will be.

 To remain emotionally at ease, consider joining a support group for yourself.
 There are many groups for loved ones of alcoholics.
-CoDA (Co-Dependents Anonymous) and Al-Anon (Help for Families and Friends of Alcoholics) are great places to start.
+CoDA (Co-Dependents Anonymous) and Al-Anon (Help for Families and Friends of Alcoholics) are great places to find community and understanding.

 Take Care of Yourself